lauslim12/anime-vision/README.md

 - [x] Using TensorFlow Lite's Model Maker
 - [x] Using TensorFlow 2's Make Image Classifier
 - [ ] Using TensorFlow 2's Image Classifier manually with Keras

+## Accuracy

+For now, I believe the one with the highest accuracy is TensorFlow 1.15's Transfer Learning.
+It allows accuracy for my model up to **94%!**

 ## How to Use